Breaking of Huygens-Fresnel principle in inhomogeneous Tomonaga-Luttinger liquids: Introduction

+The Hamiltonian in \eqref{Eq:H_iTLL} can be used to describe a wide range of inhomogeneous settings using $v(x)$ and $K(x)$ that vary smoothly in space, see Fig.~\ref{Fig:Illustration} and references above, and even quantum wires coupled to leads if they are allowed to vary non-smoothly.
+The latter case will not be studied here, as we will focus on the use of \eqref{Eq:H_iTLL} to model inhomogeneous TLLs.

 One special family of inhomogeneous TLLs consists of those where only $v(x)$ depends on $x$ while $K$ is constant: In this case, all terms in the Hamiltonian are deformed by the same function $v(x)$ compared to the homogeneous case.
-These are examples of inhomogeneous CFTs with a position-dependent propagation velocity, and they have been studied both by curved-spacetime approaches \cite{Dubail2017tonks, Dubail2017lightcones, Ruggiero2019breathing, Murciano2019} and representation-theoretic tools \cite{GLM2018, LangmannMoosavi2019, Moosavi2019, LapierreMoosavi2020}.
-One manifestation of such inhomogeneities is that excitations propagate along curved light-cone trajectories.
-However, an $x$-dependent $K(x)$ is sometimes an inescapable consequence of the effective description of a given inhomogeneous system, see, e.g., \cite{BrunDubail2018igff, ADSV2016, Bastianello2020ill}, and it is also known to make the model more difficult to solve.
+An example is a quantum spin chain of the usual TLL class (in the homogeneous case) where all couplings are generalized to vary smoothly in space in the same way, see, e.g., \cite{Dubail2017tonks, Dubail2017lightcones, LangmannMoosavi2019, Moosavi2021}.
+The resulting effective description is a CFT with a position-dependent propagation velocity $v(x)$, referred to as inhomogeneous CFT, and has been studied both by curved-spacetime approaches \cite{Dubail2017tonks, Dubail2017lightcones, Ruggiero2019breathing, Murciano2019} and representation-theoretic tools \cite{GLM2018, LangmannMoosavi2019, Moosavi2021, LapierreMoosavi2021}.
+One manifestation of this $v(x)$ is that excitations propagate along curved light-cone trajectories.
+However, an $x$-dependent $K(x)$ is sometimes an inescapable consequence of the effective description of a given inhomogeneous system, see, e.g., \cite{BrunDubail2018igff, ADSV2016, Bastianello2020ill}, and is also known to make the model more difficult to solve: One way to see this is that such a $K(x)$ couples the right- and left-moving sectors of the CFT corresponding to a constant $K$, meaning that the resulting theory is no longer a CFT.

 In this paper we consider another special family of inhomogeneous TLLs where